How good do you feel about giving and receiving feedback? If you feel nervous or stressed whenever feedback conversations arise, you are not alone.

 - Managers who want to increase their team’s impact and performance

-- Teams who seek to establish positive norms around giving and receiving feedback
+- seeks to establish positive team norms around giving and receiving feedback

 Chief Engagement Officer, Be Social Change